jmetancelin/ipython-batch-scheduler-magic/README.md

 ### SSH example

 SSH backend is not a workload manager but simply use ssh to reach executing resources.
-The ssh is not taking any standard imput from user so it must connect without password or passphrase.
+The ssh is not taking any standard input from user so it must connect without password or passphrase.

 Specific arguments: